Cryptarcadian/snoo-powershell/README.md

 snoo-powershell
 ===============

-Basic PowerShell interface for the data APIs of the [SNOO baby bassinet](https://www.happiestbaby.com/products/snoo-smart-bassinet)
+PowerShell interface for the data APIs of the [SNOO baby bassinet](https://www.happiestbaby.com/products/snoo-smart-bassinet)

 Not affiliated with or endorsed by Happiest Baby